 Graduates of the MBA will gain a strong foundation in all aspects of business and apply this knowledge to positively influence the business environment.
 Additionally, they will identify challenges and opportunities, recommend courses of action, and communicate outcomes as effective leaders and managers in business.

-The MBA program has the following goals: MBA graduates will be able to:
+MBA graduates will be able to: